 A Social Science Major at Providence consists of concentrating in any two of anthropology, psychology, and sociology.
 You’ll learn about the psychological factors that shape individuals from the inside, the sociological factors that shape people from the outside, and the cultural factors that shape entire societies.
-You’ll learn about scientific theories and research methods used to study people, all framed and critiqued by a Christian worldview.
-Upon graduation, you’ll have a grasp of how individuals, groups, and societies function and change, and you’ll therefore be better positioned to serve and help people, and thereby make a positive difference in the world.
+You’ll learn about social scientific theories, and how to do research when you are studying people.
+And you’ll learn how to critique social science from a Christian world view, as well as critique Christianity from a social scientific view.
+When you graduate, your greater insights into how individuals, groups, and societies function and change will better position you to serve and help people, making a positive difference in the world.

 A Social Science major is comprised of any two concentrations (each 15 credit hours) of the following: Anthropology, Psychology, or Sociology.